byuccl/spydrnet/docs/source/introduction.rst

 Introduction
 ============

-Welcome tp SpyDrNet, a tool that will help you analyze and transform netlists.
-Please note that SpyDrNet is currently in a pre-alpha testing and some features, detailed in this guide, may not be fully implemented.
-Those features that are implimented, may not be bug free.
-Use at your own risk.
+Welcome to SpyDrNet, a tool that will help you analyze and transform netlists.
+Please note that SpyDrNet is currently in alpha testing and some features may not be bug free or may be incomplete.

 SpyDrNet is developed and maintained by the `Configurable Computing Lab`_ of `Brigham Young University`_.
 This tool is related to the `BYU EDIF Tools`_ and is considered to be the next generation tool for FPGA netlist analysis and tranformation.